-- Reporting any proposed appointments and re-elections of Executive and Proprietary Directors, making proposals to appoint Independent Directors. - Reporting any proposed removals of members of the Board of Directors. - Verifying the nature of each Director, checking that requirements are met to be classified as executive, independent or proprietary. - Evaluating the competences, knowledge and necessary experience on the Board of Directors, consequently defining the necessary candidate tasks and skills to cover each vacancy, evaluating the necessary time and dedication in order to adequately perform their task. - Examining or arranging, as deemed adequate, the succession of the Chairman and top executive and, if necessary, making proposals to the Board of Directors in order for this succession to take place in an orderly and well planned manner.
+- Reporting any proposed appointments and re-elections of Executive and Proprietary Directors, making proposals to appoint Independent Directors. - Reporting any proposed removals of members of the Board of Directors. - Verifying the nature of each Director, checking that requirements are met to be classified as executive, independent or proprietary. - Evaluating the competences, knowledge and necessary experience on the Board of Directors, consequently defining the necessary candidate tasks and skills to cover each vacancy, evaluating the necessary time and dedication in order to adequately perform their task. - Examining or arranging, as deemed adequate, the succession of the Chairman and top executive and, if necessary, making proposals to the Board of Directors in order for this succession to take place in an orderly and well planned manner. - Annually reporting on performance of tasks by the Chairman of the Board of Directors and top executive of the company. - Reporting any appointments and removals of the Secretary of the Board of Directors and senior executives proposed by the top executive to the Board of Directors. - Providing information to the Board of Directors about any gender diversity matters, ensuring that when new vacancies arise, selection procedures have no implicit biases that hinder the selection of female Directors; ensuring that the company deliberately searches for, and includes amongst potential candidates, women who meet the professional profile sought. - Preparing and keeping a record of situations involving Directors and senior executives of the company, receiving and safeguarding in this register any personal details provided by Directors, as provided in article 29 of the Regulations of the Board of Directors. - Receiving any information provided by Directors. - Proposing to the Board of Directors a remuneration policy for Directors and senior executives.

-- Annually reporting on performance of tasks by the Chairman of the Board of Directors and top executive of the company. - Reporting any appointments and removals of the Secretary of the Board of Directors and senior executives proposed by the top executive to the Board of Directors. - Providing information to the Board of Directors about any gender diversity matters, ensuring that when new vacancies arise, selection procedures have no implicit biases that hinder the selection of female Directors; ensuring that the company deliberately searches for, and includes amongst potential candidates, women who meet the professional profile sought. - Preparing and keeping a record of situations involving Directors and senior executives of the company, receiving and safeguarding in this register any personal details provided by Directors, as provided in article 29 of the Regulations of the Board of Directors. - Receiving any information provided by Directors. - Proposing to the Board of Directors a remuneration policy for Directors and senior executives. - Proposing to the Board of Directors the individual remuneration of executive Directors and other contractual conditions. - Proposing to the Board of Directors the basic conditions of senior executive contracts. - Ensuring that the remuneration policy established by the company is followed.
+- Proposing to the Board of Directors the individual remuneration of executive Directors and other contractual conditions. - Proposing to the Board of Directors the basic conditions of senior executive contracts. - Ensuring that the remuneration policy established by the company is followed.

-Main 2016 actions of the Appointments and Compensation Committee were:
+Main 2017 actions of the Appointments and Compensation Committee were:

-- Approval of executive Director's remuneration and bonus payment; - Design of the new Long Term Incentive Plan ("LTI") for executive Director, approved by the general shareholders' meeting: - Salary review, bonus payment, LTI award approval and change in contract terms, when applicable, of senior management. - LTI approval for certain non-senior management and its conditions: - Approval of appointment of senior managers undertaken in 2016 and related arrangements; - Board, Committee, Chairman and Executive evaluation; - Annual Report on Remuneration approval; - Report on roles, responsibilities, and necessary approvals by Committee, Board and shareholders meetings in the matters of its competence; - Approval of Board's remuneration policy; - Selection, proposal and reports for appointment of new Board member: - Directors' Selection Policy; - Assistance in preparing and attending meetings held with investors and proxy advisors in matters of its competence.
+- Approval of executive Director's remuneration and bonus payment; - Salary review, bonus payment, LTI award approval and change in contract terms, when applicable, of senior management. - LTI approval for certain non-senior management and its conditions: - Board, Committee, Chairman and Executive evaluation; - Annual Report on Remuneration approval; - Report on roles, responsibilities, and necessary approvals by Committee, Board and shareholders meetings in the matters of its competence; - Approval of Board's remuneration policy; - Selection, proposal and reports for appointment of new Board member; - Directors' Selection Policy; - Assistance in preparing and attending meetings held with investors and proxy advisors in matters of its competence. - Creation of compensation benchmark by outside counsel in connection with Independent Directors, CEO and senior management. - Analysis of existing succession plans, management development and talent management and definition of strategy. - Analysis of the employee satisfaction survey